Richard and Linda J. Eyre: Religion

 Richard Eyre is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 As a young man, Eyre served as a missionary in New York City.
 He later served as a mission president in the church's England London South Mission.
 Baptisms spiked in the mission after the results of an opinion poll on parenthood conducted by Eyre were published in such publications as the London Evening Standard.

-Eyre wrote the Encyclopedia of Mormonism article on Joy.
-He also wrote the section on the views of LDS Church in How Different Religions View Death and Afterlife: Second Edition Edited by Christopher Jay Johnson and Marsha McGee.
+Eyre wrote the Encyclopedia of Mormonism article on joy.
+He also wrote the section on the views of the LDS Church in How Different Religions View Death and Afterlife: Second Edition edited by Christopher Jay Johnson and Marsha McGee.

 Politics

 During the Reagan administration, Eyre served as the director of the White House Conference on Parents and Children.

 Eyre has also been a long-time advocate of schools of choice and voucher programs.
 He was a candidate for the governorship of Utah with this as one of his major campaign planks in 1992.
-Eyre won the support of the Republican State convention but lost to Mike Leavitt in the later Republican primary.
+Eyre won the support of the Republican state convention but lost to Mike Leavitt in the later Republican primary.
 Eyre has since been a major supporter of vouchers, and was one of the key speakers for the voucher proposition on Utah's 2007 ballot.

 Linda has also served as a member of the Utah State University board of trustees.